Vigrond/rig-obs/README.md

 This ffmpeg command starts a TCP server that will listen for OBS from your main rig.
 Once it begins recieving, it will then encode to x264 and stream to the Twitch ingest server.

+Consider using Google Keep for easy copy-paste into the terminal if you want to fiddle with these settings from a main rig.
+(Alternative solutions being sought here, perhaps a bash script)

 Full command for easy copy paste (Don't forget to put your ingest and streamkey in):

 ```